sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/02-routing/02-layouts/README.md

 └ +page.svelte
 ```

-Then remove the duplicated content from the `+page.svelte` files and add it to `+layout.svelte` instead:
+...and move the duplicated content from the `+page.svelte` files into the new `+layout.svelte` file.
+The `<slot />` element is where the page content will be rendered:

 ```svelte
 +++<nav>